 File > New from speakertable

-This is the above illustrated option allows tiers in a new transcription to be generated automatically from the speakertable .
+This is the above illustrated option.
+It allows tiers in a new transcription to be generated automatically from the speakertable .

 File > Visualize > HTML partitur

 Here, a stylesheet can be used to issue meta information and speakertables (the so-called transcription head) in a user-defined way.
 For example, different stylesheets can be used to issue the attribute name in different languages: